-Demi Teases “See You Tonight” With Photo In Lacey And Revealing White Top As She Kicks Off Her Tour
+Demi Teases ‘See You Tonight’ With Photo In Lacey And Revealing White Top As She Kicks Off Her Tour

 Over the last couple of weeks, Lovato has been sharing sexy photos with fans, most of which are promoting her tour with DJ Khaled and Kehlani.
 As the Inquisitr reported last week, the singer even shared a video of herself rolling around in lingerie as she announced a new leg of her tour.

-But most recently, Lovato shared yet another saucy photo of herself laying in bed.
+But most recently, Lovato shared yet another saucy photo of herself lying in bed.
 In the latest picture, only half of Lovato’s body is visible as she lays on her side and poses for the camera.
 She puts one hand in her hair and the other off to the side of her body as she looks seriously at the camera.

 Demi is wearing the same white lingerie outfit that she has in past photos that were posted to her Instagram account previously.
 The outfit is complete with the same plunging neckline, leaving little to the imagination.
 In the caption of the photo, Demi tells many fans that she will see them tonight on tour.